tf-dbis-uni-freiburg/PRoST/README.md

     mvn package

-## PRoST loader: foading RDF graphs and creating the logical partitions.
+## PRoST loader: loading RDF graphs and creating the logical partitions.
 NEW: Support for N-Triples documents.
 You can load a graph with PRoST in the following way: